mdtabish0101/chatai/README.md

 ## Introduction

-MeetAI is a modern, AI-powered video conferencing and chat application designed for seamless communication and collaboration.
+ChatAI is a modern, AI-powered video conferencing and chat application designed for seamless communication and collaboration.
 It leverages a powerful tech stack to provide real-time interactions, intelligent agent assistance, and a smooth user experience.

 ---